(mye toe MYE sin)

 Gastrointestinal: Anorexia (14%), nausea (14%), vomiting (14%)

 Hematologic & oncologic: Bone marrow depression (64%; onset: 4 weeks; recovery: 8 to 10 weeks), hemolytic-uremic syndrome (HUS; ≤15%), thrombotic thrombocytopenic purpura (TTP; ≤15%)

 Miscellaneous: Fever (14%)

 1% to 10%:

-<1% (Limited to important or life-threatening): Adult respiratory distress syndrome (ARDS), bladder fibrosis/contraction (intravesical administration), dyspnea, extravasation reactions, heart failure, hepatic sinusoidal obstruction syndrome (SOS, veno-occlusive liver disease), interstitial fibrosis, nonproductive cough, pulmonary infiltrates, rash, renal failure (irreversible)
+<1% (Limited to important or life-threatening): Adult respiratory distress syndrome (ARDS), bladder spasm (intravesical administration), cardiac failure, dyspnea, extravasation reactions, fibrosis (bladder; intravesical administration), hepatic veno-occlusive disease (SOS), interstitial fibrosis, nonproductive cough, pulmonary infiltrates, renal failure (irreversible), skin rash

 Concerns related to adverse effects:

 • Bladder fibrosis/contraction: Bladder fibrosis/contraction has been reported with intravesical administration (unlabeled administration route).